Before you continue to read, please note that these guides are for a remote worker to accept a single payment for an individual.

 This is important when you need the money as soon as possible.

 The more days you can wait for the money to arrive, usually the cheaper the fee.

-But if you don't have enough patient to wait, and still want your money arrive quickly within hours, UpWork may be for you.
+But if you don’t have enough patience to wait, and still want your money to arrive quickly within hours, UpWork may be for you.